mudzereli/HearthstoneDeckDB/readme.md

 - Easy exporting to Hearthstone Deck Tracker.

 ###Todo:
-- add rarity gem to card lists and color card background according to class
+- more optimizations and ui tweaks

 ###Done:
 -  updates for mobile performance